Stephen-E-Cunningham/Grafana_k6_WQ/README.md

 Make sure you have elasticsearch and the API for WQ set up and running.
 Here is the link: https://github.com/department-of-veterans-affairs/bip-work-queue-query

 # Grafana k6 Installation
 Installation is straightforward.
-But, for M1 users, you can use homebrew and Windows users can use chocolatey or choco.
-Commands can be found here https://k6.io/docs/get-started/installation/.
+But, for M1 users, you can use homebrew `brew install k6` and Windows users can use chocolatey or choco `choco install k6` Commands can be found here https://k6.io/docs/get-started/installation/.
 I did not have much luck downloading through Docker but, that does not mean it is impossible.
 Feel free to use the example test as a guide/reference.

 # Grafana k6 Testing